torvalds/linux/Documentation/driver-api/mtdnand.rst

 the MTD interface.

 Filesystems must be aware of the NAND peculiarities and restrictions.
-One major restrictions of NAND Flash is, that you cannot write as often as you want to a page.
+One major restrictions of NAND Flash is, that you canyest write as often as you want to a page.
 The consecutive writes to a page, before erasing it again, are restricted to 1-3 writes, depending on the manufacturers specifications.
 This applies similar to the spare area.